theta360developers/theta-s-quartz/README.md

 * Web front-end needs equirectangular image, see this example: https://aframe.io/examples/showcase/sky/

 ## Current state - Proof of concept works
-* theta-crop.qtz - this effect crops and rotates 90' the "left" camera on the live stream. in theory this is required to "isolate" this camera before using the other filter
 * theta-fish2sphere.qtz - this "routes" camtwist through Paul Bourke's custom quartz patch project (see references below)

 ### Example images: